Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Introduction

 However, electron density is not small in most metals and the long-range Coulomb interaction is strongly screened.
 A more appropriate starting point would be a model with short-range interactions.
 Indeed, in the 1960's Gutzwiller~\cite{Gutzwiller_PhysRevLett.10.159}, Hubbard~\cite{Hubbard_1963}, and Kanamori~\cite{Kanamori_1963} motivated by similar concerns about the role of electron correlation effects in ferromagnetism in metals proposed a model currently known as the Hubbard model.
 This model is characterized by two energy scales: $t$, which parametrizes the kinetic energy (i.e. the band-width), and $U$, which parametrizes the strength of the (short-range) interactions.
 Applying the HF method to this model yields the following condition for itinerant FM:

 where $N(E_F)\sim 1/t$ is the density of states at the Fermi energy.
 This condition is known as Stoner's criterion and pre-dates the Hubbard model.
-However, Kanamori~\cite{Kanamori_1963} argued that the Eq.~\eqref{eq:stoner} as obtained within the HF approximation overestimates the tendencies towards itinerant FM.
-Instead, the renormalization of the Hubbard interaction caused by repeated scattering of quasi-particles makes its occurrence more difficult and essentially impossible at low densities.
+However, Kanamori~\cite{Kanamori_1963} argued that Eq.~\eqref{eq:stoner} overestimates the tendencies towards itinerant FM.
+Instead, the renormalization of the Hubbard interaction caused by repeated scattering of quasi-particles makes its occurrence more difficult, and essentially impossible at low densities~\cite{Kanamori_1963}.
 This expectation has been numerically confirmed by a recent quantum Montecarlo calculation of the ground state energy and spin polarization in the low-density limit of the Hubbard model~\cite{Ceperley_PhysRevA.82.061603}.